UcheOny/Final-Project/Blue-Team-Report/README.md

 ![image](https://user-images.githubusercontent.com/105754955/182507002-8faebd9c-04b2-495f-830c-4ea68452e542.png)

 #### HTTP Request Size Monitor

- ** WHEN sum() of http.request.byte OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute.**
+ **WHEN sum() of http.request.byte OVER all documents IS ABOVE 3500 FOR THE LAST 1 minute.**

   - **Metric**: WHEN sum() of http.request.byte OVER all documents
   - **Threshold**: Above 3500
   - **Vulnerability Mitigated**: Code injection in HTTP requests (XSS and CRLF) or DDOS
-  - **Reliability**: This alert could create false positives, which set the alert at medium reliability.
+  - **Reliability**: This alert would not create an excessive amount of false positives when set the at medium reliability.
 There is a possiblity for a large number of non-malicious HTTP requests or legitimate HTTP traffic.

  ![image](https://user-images.githubusercontent.com/105754955/182507103-8e5be84c-9ec4-473f-b7fc-ce10a9f2f72b.png)

 #### CPU Usage Monitor

 **WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes.**

   - **Metric**: WHEN max() OF system.process.cpu.total.pct OVER all documents
   - **Threshold**: Above 0.5
   - **Vulnerability Mitigated**: Malicious software, programs (malware or viruses) running taking up resources.